Predicting neighborhood change using big data and machine learning: Implications for theory, methods, and practice - University of Sydney Symposium

 Please contact Karen Chapple (firstname.lastname@example.org) for more information about registration, this initiative and/or to request to be added to the mailing list for the Sydney meeting.

-If you would like to present a paper at the Sydney event, please submit an abstract of no more than 500 words by March 2, 2020, to firstname.lastname@example.org.
-Unfortunately the organizers cannot offer any funding to support travel.
-Authors of the selected abstracts will be notified by March 9 and be expected to submit their completed papers by one week before the conference.
+If you would like to participate in the Sydney event, please submit an abstract of no more than 500 words by March 27, 2020, to email@example.com.
+Unfortunately, the organizers cannot offer any funding to support travel.
+Authors of the selected abstracts will be notified by April 3 and be expected to submit their completed papers by one week before the conference.
+Remote participation options may be offered for selected papers.

 In addition to our general call for the Sydney event, the organizers particularly welcome papers which shed light on emerging critical debates about the implications of new housing supply through urban redevelopment, renewal, and ‘upzoning’ as either a remedy for, or a precursor to, displacement associated with neighbourhood change.
 How might big data and/or machine learning methods offer new insights into the implications of these processes, and the extent to which regulatory or market factors shape housing supply, affordability, and access at neighbourhood and city scales?